Preparing for Interviews

 Practice, practice, practice

-Schedule a mock interview with the Career Center.
+Schedule a mock interview with the Career Development Office.
 This is the single best thing you can do to prepare for your interview.
 Even if you’ve interviewed well in the past, interviewing is a skill that can continually be refined and improved.
 It is imperative that you practice articulating your responses in real time, rather than simply thinking through what you will say.